houseofthe051010/ESP32-ESPNOW-Walkie-Talkie/README.md

 ## Project Description

-The current implementation utilizes the ESP32-U type of board with external antenna, OLED screen, I2S microphone, I2S speaker amplifier, volume potentiometer, GPIO buttons, laser and LED.
-The aim of this project is to create a compact two-way voice communicator with phone-like user interface, channel selection, link check, battery monitoring, lights control and experimental long-distance ESP-NOW voice radio.
+This is a ESP32 walkie talkie that uses WIFi (ESPNOW) for long range communication.
+It uses the esp32-wroom-32-U with an external U.fl connector, OLED 0.96 I2C display, I2S INMP441 microphone, I2S MAX98357A 3W speaker amplifier, 10k volume potentiometer, PTT button + 5 menu buttons, LASER, and LED.
+The aim of this walkie talkie was to not just serve as a walkie talkie, but sort of like a custom flipper zero that was more wireless oriented, although the walkie talkie comes with 3 female dupont pins that can be plugged in externally for a UART connection.

+This device was framed as a walkie talkie but it can be used as a Wi-Fi/IoT device handheld controller platform.
+This is the main advantage with WIFI on esp32s as you can connect to a lot of places.

 ### Features